What is a common wart?

 How can you remove common warts?

 In most cases, common warts resolve on their own without treatment.
-However, it may take one to two years for them to fully go away.
+However, it may take one or more years for them to fully go away.
 There are several over-the-counter (OTC) wart removal products and at-home wart remover methods that are often effective in removing common warts.
 If OTC or home remedies don't help, see your healthcare provider for other options.
 Your provider may recommend medications, freezing therapy or other treatments.
 However, it's important to know that these therapies treat the wart, not the virus.
-There is no cure for HPV, so even though treatments may remove warts, they can come back or develop in new places.
+There is no cure for HPV, so even though treatments may remove common warts, they can come back or develop in new places.